Breast Augmentation Sydney

 - Your breasts are asymmetrical

-At Shape Clinic, we aim to provide results that “everyone will notice, but no one will know.”
+At Shape Clinic in Sydney, we aim to provide results that “everyone will notice, but no one will know.”
 Preparation ahead of time offers the best prognosis for a smooth recovery and a successful procedure with high patient satisfaction.
 During your consultation, Dr Liew will thoroughly discuss your medical history, your motivation for surgery, and your aesthetic goals, as well as the right size, shape, material, and texture for your breast implant surgery.

 Visit the gallery to see before and after images of breast augmentations performed by Dr Liew, and contact our office to schedule a consultation at firstname.lastname@example.org or on +61 2 8356 2888.